Geordio/CarND-Vehicle-Detection/README.md

 - The classifier would need to be retrained if different vehicle types are released to market that could result in different HOG signatures
 - The pipeline does not consider gradients, hence the assumptions that vehicles at a given y value are at a particular distance from the car would not always be correct.
 - The majority of images in the dataset are of vehicle taken from the rear, hence on a single carriageway where vehilces are likely to be seen in both directions could have issues in identifying cars.
-- As with the LaneFinding project, the pipeline does not compensate the bumps in the road surface, such as when the vehicle enters and exits what appears to be a bridge section.
-On a real car, the system could make use of the vehicles build in sensors such as yaw and steering angle
+- As with the LaneFinding project, the pipeline does not compensate the bumps in the road surface.
+On a real car, the system could make use of the vehicles build in sensors such as yaw and steering angle.
 - The pipeline is not optimised and cannot cope with real time processing of a video stream.
 - For some of the different scaled sliding windows, there is a gap at the right hand side of the image, where only a partial box can fit.
 This should be addressed.
 - Only using a forward facing camera limits the field of vision and the amount of time to track vehicles.
 If the vehilce was fitted with more cameras, like many autonomous vehicles are then the peipleine could be updated to allow tracking of vehicles on all cameras